• Skip to primary navigation

 • boba pearls: I recommend making your own boba (healthier) or buying quick cook boba (saves time).
 You can get them from almost any Asian store or online.

-• sweetener: I use white sugar but there are many variations of this drink which use alternative sweeteners, such as Honey Boba Jasmine Milk Tea.
+• sweetener: I use white sugar but there are many variations of this drink which use alternative sweeteners, such as Brown Sugar or Honey Boba Jasmine Milk Tea.
 I do not recommend skipping the sweetener entirely.
-(If you're looking for sweetener free drinks, bubble tea isn't the drink for you!)
+(If you're looking for sugar free drinks, bubble tea isn't the drink for you!)
 Instead, click here for ways to sweeten your tea without sugar, such as agave syrup.

 Variations